-Here is the 24"x36" oil painting for the wrap-around cover of the 2012 edition of the story, which took around five weeks to finish.
+Here is the 24"x36" oil painting for the wrap-around cover of the 2012 edition of the TWELVE DANCING PRINCESSES picture book, which took around five weeks to finish.
 I wanted to revisit my favorite scene from the story of the princesses traveling through the Golden Wood.

 THE GOLDEN WOOD - FROM SKETCH TO FINISH